An extended definition of Anosov representation for relatively hyperbolic groups: Introduction

 The theory of EGF representations is well-suited to these examples.
 For instance, in \cite{WeismanExamples}, we apply some of our previous work \cite{weisman2023dynamical} together with work of Islam-Zimmer \cite{iz2022structure} to see that whenever a subgroup $\Gamma \subset \PGL(d, \R)$ is relatively hyperbolic and \emph{projectively convex cocompact} in the sense of \cite{dgk2017convex}, then the inclusion $\Gamma \hookrightarrow \PGL(d, \R)$ is EGF with respect to the parabolic subgroup stabilizing a flag of type $(1, d-1)$ in $\R^d$.
 If $\Gamma$ is not hyperbolic, then these examples are \emph{not} covered by other definitions of relative Anosov representations (see \cite[Remark 1.14]{weisman2023dynamical}); such non-hyperbolic examples have been constructed in e.g. \cite{benoist2006convexes}, \cite{bdl2015convex}, \cite{clm2020convex}, \cite{CLM2}, \cite{dgklm2021convex}, \cite{BV}.

 In \cite{cm2014finitude}, Crampon-Marquis introduced several definitions of ``geometrical finiteness'' for \emph{strictly} convex projective manifolds.
-Zhu \cite{zhu2019relatively} proved that the manifolds satisfying one of their definitions\footnote{Crampon-Marquis originally claimed that all of their definitions of ``geometrically finite'' were equivalent; this appears to have been an error.} have relative Anosov holonomy (see \Cref{sec:relative_anosov}), which means they also have EGF holonomy by \Cref{thm:bdry_dynamics_homeo_equiv_rel_asymp_embedded} below.
+Not all of their definitions are equivalent (and in fact some of the originally claimed equivalences were incorrect); recently Blayac--Marquis \cite{BCM12} gave a correction clarifying the situation greatly.
+In \cite{zhu2019relatively}, Zhu proved that manifolds satisfying one of their definitions have ``relative Anosov'' holonomy in the sense of \cite{kl2018relativizing}, \cite{zhu2019relatively}, \cite{zz1} (see \Cref{sec:relative_anosov}), which means they also have EGF holonomy by \Cref{thm:bdry_dynamics_homeo_equiv_rel_asymp_embedded} below.
 Examples can be found by deforming geometrically finite groups in $\PO(d, 1)$ into $\PGL(d+1, \R)$ while keeping the conjugacy classes of cusp groups fixed (see \cite{ballas2014}, \cite{bm2020properly}, \cite{clt2018deforming}), or via Coxeter reflection groups \cite{CLM2}.

 There are, however, more general notions of ``geometrically finite'' convex projective structures.
 In \cite{clt2018deforming}, Cooper-Long-Tillmann considered the situation of a convex projective manifold $M$ (with strictly convex boundary) which is a union of a compact piece and finitely many ends homeomorphic to $N \times [0, \infty)$, where $N$ is a compact manifold with virtually nilpotent fundamental group.
 The ends of such a manifold are called ``generalized cusps,'' and the possible ``types'' of generalized cusps were later classified by Ballas-Cooper-Leitner \cite{bcl2020generalized}.
 Examples of projective manifolds with generalized cusps have been produced by Ballas \cite{ballas2021}, Ballas-Marquis \cite{bm2020properly}, and Bobb \cite{bobb2019convex}.
-In general the holonomy representations of these manifolds are \emph{not} relative Anosov, but in \cite{WeismanExamples} we prove that they do provide additional examples of EGF representations.
-The proof is an application of the EGF stability theorem: it turns out that peripheral stability is actually flexible enough to allow for deformation between the different Ballas-Cooper-Leitner generalized cusp types.
+In general the holonomy representations of these manifolds are \emph{not} ``relative Anosov'' in the sense of \cite{zz1}, but in \cite{WeismanExamples} we prove that they do provide additional examples of EGF representations.
+The proof is an application of \Cref{thm:cusp_stable_stability}: it turns out that peripheral stability is actually flexible enough to allow for deformation between the different Ballas-Cooper-Leitner generalized cusp types.

-\begin{remark} We do not (yet) have a general result asserting that all strictly convex compact projective manifolds with generalized cusps have EGF holonomy, but there are indications that this should be true; see for example \cite{choi2011}, \cite{wolf2020} and the general setup in \cite{iz2022structure}, \cite{BV}. \end{remark}